Gaza war protests in Israel: Work and school

 Individuals who posted or expressed sentiments believed to be sympathetic toward or pro-Palestinian were suspended and censured from work and school.
 In one instance, a high school principal faced suspension for sharing a Haaretz article that criticised the insufficient coverage of the humanitarian crisis in Gaza on Israeli media.
 In another, a Palestinian doctor was probed by police for allegedly blocking her Jewish colleagues on social media.
 Ben-Gurion University stated it would seek more severe punishment for a Palestinian student who was ordered to perform community service after sharing a social media post challenging some of the events of 7 October.
 Meir Baruchin, a history teacher in Petach Tikvah, was arrested and placed in solitary confinement at a maximum security prison for a Facebook post stating, "What I am trying to do in my posts is present Palestinians as human beings."
 Two young women were arrested for writing "free Palestine" on a whiteboard in Meitar.

 Hebrew University suspended Nadera Shalhoub-Kevorkian, a Palestinian professor of law and genocide studies, because she "signed a petition calling Israel’s actions in Gaza genocide, and an occupying entity since 1948".

+According to a May 2026 Haaretz investigation, Israel's Education Ministry operated a secret surveillance body known as the "Incitement Committee" that monitored teachers' political speech and social media activity.
+The committee, headed by a former Shin Bet operative, collected information on teachers' professional histories, online posts, and personal data from law enforcement agencies, compiling it into "intelligence reports" without the teachers' knowledge.
+The investigation found that between 2023 and 2025, 157 teachers were examined, of whom 118 (75%) were Arab.
+The committee recommended disciplinary action against 52 teachers, with seven ultimately dismissed.

+Reported cases included Arab teachers investigated over "Stop the war" social media posts, liking pro-Palestinian content, or participating in a Nakba Day march.
+Some Jewish educators who opposed the government or the Gaza war were also investigated.

+In July 2025, the Association for Civil Rights in Israel (ACRI) and Tel Aviv University's Labor Rights Clinic filed a High Court petition to end the covert monitoring, warning of a "chilling effect" on freedom of expression for tens of thousands of teaching personnel.

+The Education Ministry denied the allegations, stating the committee only handled cases involving incitement or terrorism-related concerns, not political criticism.
+However, former ministry officials quoted by Haaretz likened the committee's practices to those of "dark regimes."